Research ( full-time, part-time)

 PhD: Full-time, from 2 to 5 years.
 Part-time, from 3 to 6 years.

-We can supervise your research in most areas of business and management, helping you to develop transferable skills which will be invaluable in your future studies or career.
+We can supervise your research in most areas of business, helping you to develop transferable skills which will be invaluable in your future studies or career.

 Here are a few of our specialisms.